Discover the latest frames, handpicked to suit every face, budget and lifestyle.

 A new art exhibition launches this evening, showcasing how those with visual impairments view the world.

-Kirklees-based sight loss charity, Outlookers has partnered up with Wakefield artist Ruth Fones on the project, who has worked with the charities service users and interviewed people with varying degrees of sight loss or visual impairment.
+Kirklees-based sight loss charity, Outlookers has partnered up with Wakefield artist Ruth Fones on the project, who has worked with the charity's service users and interviewed people with varying degrees of sight loss or visual impairment.

 Ruth said: “I have used the interviews with Outlookers service users to develop artwork based on my interpretations of sight.